samouri/ocaml-css/README.md

 ### Testing Done

-In order to test this module, I've stolen all of the test cases from the very well tested [reworkcss](https://github.com/reworkcss/css).
+In order to test this module, I've stolen test cases from the very well tested [reworkcss](https://github.com/reworkcss/css).
 All of the test cases are run through OUnit and can be executed with:

 ```